chexxor/purescript-documentation-discussion/01-Sources-and-Interpretation/Done/Reddit Discussion around WNTYAB.md

 > Absolutely.
 Which reminds me of the recent post about typing skills not being a hinderance to being a good programmer.
 Clearly both typing and language skills are very important when fleshing out succinct docs without (many) errors.

-- a good programmer does not need to be great at typing or other skills required for writing good docs.
+- A good programmer does not need to be great at typing or other skills required for writing good docs.

 ### Comment